smugmug/yui-gallery/src/sm-treeview/README.md

 Working with Tree Nodes
 -----------------------

-All [`Y.TreeView`][api-treeview] instances extend [`Y.Tree`][api-tree], and
-every node in a TreeView extends [`Y.Tree.Node`][api-treenode].
+All [`Y.TreeView`][api-treeview] instances extend [`Y.Tree`][api-tree], and every node in a TreeView extends [`Y.Tree.Node`][api-treenode].

 A Tree has one `rootNode`, which may have any number of `children`.
-Each of its children may also have any number of children, and so on.
+Each of its children may also have any number of their own children, and so on.

 In the same way that HTML elements in the DOM are always associated with a document, tree nodes are always associated with a tree, even if they haven't yet been added to that tree.

 [api-tree]:http://smugmug.github.com/yui-gallery/api/classes/Tree.html
 [api-treenode]:http://smugmug.github.com/yui-gallery/api/classes/Tree.Node.html